sje30/schol2018/rev1/response1.md

 Dear editor,

 We thank the two reviewers for their comments on our paper.
-Our response to the editors is below; our revised manuscript is marked up with changes in italics and margin notes where appropriate.
+Our response to the reviewers is below; our revised manuscript is edited with changes in italics and margin notes where appropriate.